voxpupuli/crafty/docs/how-to-release.md

 # Tags

-each puppetserver and puppetdb have a build_versions.json.
-There in are the puppet releases and versions which are build if a tag is pushed.
-Or a change to main.
+Each puppetserver and puppetdb is accompanied by a build_versions.json file containing information about puppet releases and versions built when a tag is pushed or a change is made to the main branch.

-We will break with the tags in the past and now devide the container tag from the puppet version.
-The new tags will be like `v1.0.0`.
-The build ci runs in a matrix based on the json file and building the versions mentioned in there.
-Resulting in two docker tags 1.0.0-7 and 1.0.0-8 atm.
-`-7` is the puppet release 7 build and `-8` is 8.
+To enhance clarity and organization, we are transitioning from our previous tagging approach and will now distinguish the container tag from the puppet version.
+The new tags will follow the format v1.0.0.
+The CI build process operates within a matrix, leveraging the data from the JSON file to construct the specified versions.
+As a result, two Docker tags are currently generated: 1.0.0-7 corresponds to the Puppet Release 7 build, while 1.0.0-8 aligns with Release 8.
+These tags offer a more streamlined and informative representation of our build versions.